No. 07 Pterophyllum scalare · Var. Black Lace (D/+)

 Diet and Feeding

-• Supplements: Provide protein-rich frozen or live foods like brine shrimp, mysis shrimp, and bloodworms 2-3 times per week to encourage healthy growth and breeding behavior.
+Black Lace Angelfish are omnivores that thrive on a varied diet: a high-quality tropical flake or small cichlid pellet as the base, supplemented with protein-rich frozen or live brine shrimp, mysis shrimp, and bloodworms 2–3 times per week to encourage healthy growth and breeding behavior.

 Breeding Black Lace Angelfish